-Supplies to social and non-playing members aren’t exempt.
+Supplies to social and non-playing members are not exempt.
 Payments, including subscriptions, for social and non-playing membership of a sports club are consideration for standard-rated services.

 3.5.6 Social clubs

 Social facilities you supply to your members in return for their subscription are standard-rated.
-If you also supply zero-rated benefits (for example a magazine for members) and exempt benefits (for example use of sporting facilities such as pool or snooker tables) in return for your subscription, you must consider the correct treatment of your supply under the terms of paragraph 3.5.9.
+If you also supply zero-rated benefits (for example, a magazine for members) and exempt benefits (for example, use of sporting facilities such as pool or snooker tables) in return for your subscription, you must consider the correct treatment of your supply under the terms of sub-paragraph 3.5.9.

 You should treat as exempt any additional amounts the members pay to use sports facilities such as pool or snooker tables.

-If your organisation is a social club you should refer to Notice 701/5 Clubs and associations.
+If your organisation is a social club you should refer to Clubs and associations’ VAT responsibilities (VAT Notice 701/5).